-- 395. Section K is used to identify "Financial and Insurance activities".
-The code can be - 64: financial service activities, except insurance and pension funding - 65: insurance, reinsurance and pension funding, except compulsory social security - 66: activities auxiliary to financial services and insurance activities - 396.
-All those assets where the issuer sector field starts with a "K" were allocated to the financial part of the corporate portfolio.
-All other assets were allocated to the non-financial part of the corporate portfolio, except for those were no information on the sector was reported: those were excluded from the calculations.
+- F.13.3 Section K is used to identify "Financial and Insurance activities".
+The code can be: - ▶ 64: financial service activities, except insurance and pension funding. - ▶ 65: insurance, reinsurance, and pension funding, except compulsory social security. - ▶ 66: activities auxiliary to financial services and insurance activities. - F.13.4 All those assets where the issuer sector field starts with a "K" were allocated to the financial part of the corporate portfolio.
+All other assets were allocated to the non-financial part of the corporate portfolio, except for those where no information on the sector was reported: those were excluded from the calculations.